 Know the second your child goes outside.
-Chapter 515 states that all doors and windows providing direct access from the home to the pool must have an alarm.
+Chapter 515 states doorknob difficult for a that all doors and windows providing direct access from the home to the pool must have an alarm.

 Be sure to test and install battery operated alarms or plug-in alarms with battery backup according to manufacturer's instructions.